Enhancement of stability of metastable states in the presence of L\'{e}vy noise: Results

 where

-giving rise to three different asymptotic values of the NLRT for $D_1\rightarrow 0$ in the case of fixed $L_2$ (see Fig.~\ref{left}) and different asymptotic values depending on the different values of $L_2$ in the case of fixed $L_1$ (see Fig.~\ref{right}).
-And for $D_1\rightarrow \infty$~\cite{Sup} we have
+and $x = -m$ is the position of a potential well (see Fig.~\ref{pot}), giving rise to three different asymptotic values of the MRT for $D_1\rightarrow 0$ in the case of fixed $L_2$ (see Fig.~\ref{left}) and different asymptotic values depending on the different values of $L_2$ in the case of fixed $L_1$ (see Fig.~\ref{right}).
+For $D_1\rightarrow \infty$ (see Appendix A, paragraph 2) we have

-that is a power law behavior of the NLRT as a function of the noise intensity (see Figs.~\ref{left} and~\ref{right}).
+that is a power law behavior of the MRT as a function of the noise intensity parameter (see Figs.~\ref{left} and~\ref{right}).